 Your questions answered

 Complete fertilizers contain three essential nutrients: nitrogen (N), phosphorous (P) and potassium (K).
 The number on the bag of fertilizer indicates the percentage of each of these vital plant nutrients contained in the bag.
-For example, Turf Food (20-5-10) contains by weight, 20 per cent nitrogen, 5 per cent phosphorous and 10 per cent potassium.
+For example, Turf Food (30-0-10) contains by weight, 30 per cent nitrogen, 0 per cent phosphorous and 10 per cent potassium.
 The remaining percentage is a carrier that is necessary for distribution and may contain additional trace elements.
 Many high quality lawn and garden fertilizers found in Green for Life garden centres will contain slow-release properties for non-burning and long lasting results.
+An established lawn with a good root system can seek out phosphorous already in the soil.
+The Lawn Care Sector Group of Landscape Ontario recommends using a phosphorus-free fertilizer on established turf.

 How much fertilizer does my lawn need?